 I have been at The Country Club at Castle Pines for the last fourteen years and have developed a thriving internship program since my arrival.
 This was one of the first objectives I set out to put in place at The Country Club.
-In the beginning it was tough to get started because I could not offer housing, but I got lucky with my first intern from Purdue University, Greg Shaffer (now Golf Course Superintendent at Elcona CC in Bristol Indiana).
-He fortunately had family friends that lived in the area who provided a place for him to stay while in Colorado.
-The following year I was able secure housing for future interns and have not looked back.
-Each year we would limit the number of interns to two or three, so that a more intimate learning environment would be provided for the students.
+In the beginning, it was tough to get started because I could not offer to the house, but I got lucky with my first intern from Purdue University, Greg Shaffer (now Golf Course Superintendent at Elcona CC in Bristol Indiana).
+He, fortunately, had family friends that lived in the area and provided a place for him to stay while in Colorado.
+The following year I was able to secure housing for future interns and have not looked back.
+Each year we would limit the number of interns to two or three so that a more intimate learning environment would be provided for the students.

 When students are looking for internship opportunities they need to look beyond the name recognition factor only and understand that the quality of the internship is equally important.
 Yes, the name of the Club is important and looks good on a resume, but if you are one of a large number of interns at a big name facility rarely are you more than a glorified operator.
 This type of internship is a disservice to both the student and Superintendent alike.

 In situations where the number of interns is limited to no more than three, a more intensive teaching opportunity can be achieved.
-This one on one interaction allows for frequent involvement in; fertilizer and pesticide applications, daily course setup, equipment operation, special projects, crew management and budgetary involvement.
-As a result a well rounded experience will occur and go a long way in the future by allowing the interns to be exposed too many different situations and experiences.
+This one-on-one interaction allows for frequent involvement in; fertilizer and pesticide applications, daily course setup, equipment operation, special projects, crew management, and budgetary involvement.
+As a result, a well-rounded experience will occur and go a long way in the future by allowing the interns to be exposed to many different situations and experiences.
 Another side benefit of a smaller intern experience is the ability to customize the specific learning items.
 At the start of each internship, we ask the students what they would like to learn most during their time with us and try to accommodate those requests as best we can.

 It is our goal to expose the interns to everything and anything they will ever see while working in the Turfgrass management field.
 One thing is for sure, if an intern comes to us weak in math skills, they will leave us highly proficient in all forms of material calculations.
 I cannot tell you how many times we have heard from former interns who have returned to school only to excel in classes they have previously struggled in.

 The teaching process goes beyond the interns and filters down to the rest of the staff as well.
-I am a firm believer that the best way of learning is to actually get the hands on experience.
-It is for this reason that I love taking on many in house projects that provide numerous opportunities for learning.
+I am a firm believer that the best way of learning is to actually get hands-on experience.
+It is for this reason that I love taking on many in-house projects that provide numerous opportunities for learning.
 There have been several times that I felt we may have taken on a little more than we can handle, but it has always worked in the end.
-Over the years my staff has taken on projects such as green and tee construction, progressive fairway grass conversion, bunker construction and most recently HDPE irrigation installation.
+Over the years my staff has taken on projects such as green and tee construction, progressive fairway grass conversion, bunker construction, and most recently HDPE irrigation installation.

 For more information about the ongoing maintenance practices at The Country Club at Castle Pines be sure to visit their blog at www.cccpgcm.blogspot.com.